 DHCPv4 clients and servers exchange messages for easing IP address information as discussed in the previous lesson.
 The format of all DHCPv4 messages is common.
 The DHCPv4 message format is based on the BOOTP specification.

 The DHCP v4 uses UDP port numbers 67 and 68 with BOOTP.
-The post 68 is DHCPv4 source port number while the port number 67 is the destination port.
+Post 68 is the DHCPv4 source port number while port number 67 is the destination port.
 DHCP messages contain a special option in the option field that differentiates them from BOOTP messages.
 The figure below illustrates the DHCPv4 message format.

 - Hardware Type– This is also an 8-bit field that identifies the type of hardware used in the network.
 This field identifies the hardware address type.

-- Hardware Address Length– This is another 8-bit field for identification of address length of a DHCP client.
+- Hardware Address Length– This is another 8-bit field for the identification of the address length of a DHCP client.

 - Hops – This field counts and controls the relay agent and forwarding of messages.
 This client set the field to 0 before transmitting a request.

-- Transaction Identifier– Client uses this field to match the request with replies received from DHCPv4 servers.
+- Transaction Identifier- The client uses this field to match the request with replies received from DHCPv4 servers.